aws-dev-staging/test-guidance/README.md

 - Size of Packages: Moderate-sized packages being built and scanned, with an average build time of 10 minutes.
 - Storage Requirements: Moderate usage, such as 100GB for artifacts and 50GB for the package repository.
 - Frequency of Security Scans: Security scans are performed for each package update.
-- Compute Resources: Default compute configuration for CodeBuild is used, without any additional EC2 instances.
+- Compute Resources: Default compute configuration for AWS CodeBuild is used, without any additional EC2 instances.

 **AWS CodePipeline ([Pricing](https://aws.amazon.com/codepipeline/pricing/)):**
 - Number of Pipelines: 1
 - Pipeline Executions per Month: 300
-- Estimated Cost: $0 (The first 1,000 pipeline executions per month are free).
+- Estimated Cost: $0 (The first 1000 pipeline executions per month are free).

 **AWS CodeBuild ([Pricing](https://aws.amazon.com/codebuild/pricing/)):**
 - Build Duration per Execution: 10 minutes
-- Number of Build Minutes per Month: 3,000
+- Number of Build Minutes per Month: 3000
 - Estimated Cost: $14.50

 Free tier: 100 build minutes per month